Getting Divorced And Own A Cabin?

 Here in Minnesota, it is common to see the streams of cars as everyone escapes the Twin Cities area to their own respite.
 Owning a cabin or other vacation property is not only something that couples are proud of, but also something that they cherish.
 This can lead to challenges in the event that a couple is divorcing.
 Many people ask: What happens to the cabin?

-At the Chaska office of Haugen Law Group, PLLC, we understand our clients’ concerns.
+At the Excelsior office of Haugen Law Group, PLLC, we understand our clients’ concerns.
 Cabins are often both monetarily and emotionally valuable to families.
 Our lawyers listen carefully to the situation, examine documents in a detail-oriented manner and strive to provide options that are in your best interests.

 The Cabin: Marital Property Or Not?